pnp/blog/content/post/office-add-ins-community-call-january-12-2022.md

 ## Q&A (Question & Answers)

 **Will shortcut key APIs be available on all hosts?**\
 Shortcut key APIs are only available on Excel right now.
-We don\'t have plans for the other hosts yet.
+We don't have plans for the other hosts yet.

 **If a shortcut key is already in use by another add-in, is there a way